NanderTGA/msgroom-orm/website/docs/01-intro.md

 The TSDoc comments and types are also used to automatically generate the API docs, which you can find under the API section in the sidebar to your left.
 We will link to these API docs a lot.

-You can find [the map of events](/msgroom-orm/docs/api/interfaces/types_events.ClientEvents) there too, which can be pretty useful to have.

 When you are on one the pages of the API docs, it might look overwhelming at first, but don't worry, it's not as complicated as it looks at first.
 You can use the sidebar to your right or the search feature in the top right corner to find what you're looking for.